 Dr. Jangid, what challenges do you see for Ayurveda and students?

-Take an example, Nadi Pariksha is so Critical in Ayurveda, yet a handful few practice this skill today.
-If you go to Southern india, many people know this rare art and some of them are not even B.A.M.S. at Nasya, we are trying to change this too.
+Take an example, Nadi Pariksha is so Critical in Ayurveda, yet a handful practices this skill today.
+If you go to Southern India, many people know this rare art and some of them are not even B.A.M.S. at Nasya, we are trying to change this too.
 We help the Ayurveda Students and Doctors learn from these Nadi Experts the fine nuances of this absolutely precise and ancient skill set.